 If you are arrested or cited for driving under the influence, the officer is required by law to confiscate your license, issue a notice of suspension and notify the DMV.
 The officer will provide you with a temporary license which will allow you to drive 30 days from the date the order of suspension or revocation was issued, provided you have been issued a California driver license and your driver license is not expired, or your driving privilege is not suspended or revoked for some other reason.

 It is extremely important that you contact an attorney immediately after your arrest or citation for a DUI.
 You only have the right to request an admin per se hearing within 10 days of receipt of the suspension or revocation order.
 Time is of the essence.
 If you want to fight to keep your license and begin the investigation and defense of your DUI case, you need to start now.

-However you came to be arrested for a DUI, you need the help of an experienced DUI lawyer right away.
-Amy Chapman has been representing people accused of DUI for over a decade.
-From the first appearance, to consulting expert witnesses, all the way up to jury trial, Amy Chapman will be on your side advocating for your best interests.
-She has the resources, skills, and experience you need to have the best defense possible.
-Call Amy today at (888) 570-3024 or email her to begin your defense right away.
+The Law Office of Amy Chapman has been representing people accused of DUI in Northern California for over a decade.
+From the first appearance to consulting expert witnesses, all the way up to jury trial, I will be on your side advocating for your best interests.
+I have the resources, skills, and experience with California criminal law that you need to protect your rights and build the best defense possible.
+Call me today at (707) 636-3207 or contact me online anytime to schedule a free consultation and begin planning your defense right away.